DAVID HUGIN JOINS RYAN LAW FIRM AS PARTNER

-AUSTIN, Texas – Ryan Law Firm, LLP, a leading tax litigation practice, announced today that David Hugin has joined the firm as Partner in its Austin office to represent the firm’s clients in complex state and local tax litigation nationally.
+AUSTIN, Texas – Ryan Law Firm, LLP, a leading tax litigation practice, announced today that David Hugin has joined the firm as Partner in its Austin office to represent the firm’s clients in complex federal, state, and local tax litigation nationally.

 “David is a highly accomplished lawyer with demonstrated success in litigating some of the most complex, high-stake property tax cases in numerous jurisdictions throughout the country,” said Ryan Law Firm Founder and Managing Partner Kory Ryan.
 “His skills and expertise at the trial and appellate levels will bring additional depth to our firm’s ability to assist our clients in navigating the complexities of these cases.”